IanFinlayson/exploring-cs/chapter04.md

 You may wonder why not just have all numbers be floats, since they can have fractional parts, but also can be set to numbers without a fractional part.
-The reason is that floats don\'t store numbers exactly;
+The reason is that floats don't store numbers exactly;
 they only store approximations of them.
 The reason for this is that some numbers, like Pi, would require infinite memory to store exactly.